 Visiting Laguna Beach is like stepping into a postcard.
 There are dozens of art galleries, secluded coves and one-of-a-kind eateries.
-Even after working in Laguna for a year (and making it my goal to try all of the delicious restaurants) I have yet to make a dent in this city’s restaurant scene.
-I decided to list some of my favorite beaches and favorite places to eat in Laguna Beach.
+Even after working in Laguna for a year (and making it my goal to try all of the delicious restaurants) I have yet to make a dent in this city’s growing restaurant scene.
+I decided to list some of my favorite beaches and favorite places to eat in Laguna Beach below.

 MY FAVORITE BEACHES //

 There’s really not a bad beach in Laguna (although Main Beach is pretty darn crowded and touristy.)
 Here are my favorites in no particular order:

 - Shaw’s Cove.
 A beautiful and small beach with epic snorkeling.

 - Treasure Island.
 Located beneath the Montage, this beach usually has smaller waves.
 Not to mention you can walk around on the Montage grounds and the property is absolutely breathtaking.

 - Table Rock.
 Table Rock beach is truly stunning and it’s fairly small which tends to keep crowds down.

 - Thousand Steps.
 Thousand Steps gets its name from the steep set of stairs leading down to the picturesque beach that lies below.
 This is popular location for those looking for a tough cardio workout.
 Fun fact, I counted and there are actually only 211 steps – which is still quite a hike.